Introduction

 • **const vector & NameTrans**: transition names;

 • const struct InfTr* Trans: array of InfTr structures (implemented in GreatSPN) which is indexed using the transition index.
-The structure InfTr has the following fileds: (1) InPlaces: the input places to a transition, which is characterized by the input place index position in the Value vector (Trans[T].InPlaces[k].Id) and the arc (linking the k place with the T transition) molteplicity (Trans[T].InPlaces[k].Card).
+The structure InfTr has the following fields: (1) InPlaces: the input places to a transition, which is characterized by the input place index position in the Value vector (Trans[T].InPlaces[k].Id) and the arc (linking the k place with the T transition) multiplicity (Trans[T].InPlaces[k].Card).
 (2) ….

 • const int T: index of the firing transition;